impossible95/hello-world/README.md

 Hi!

-I'm Dominik, in general I'm interesting JavaScript (AngularJS) and I want to develop with frontend profession.
+I'm Dominik, in general I'm interesting JavaScript (AngularJS) and I want to develop with front-end specialisation.
 You'll hear about me yet!